 When construction workers are injured on the job, they generally file a workers' compensation claim, since employers for the most part cannot be sued in these situations.
-While a workers' comp claim will pay for medical expenses and provide a limited amount of disability income, it will not cover punitive damages.
-Therefore, to receive punitive damages, the injured worker must be able to prove a third-party was extremely negligent or careless, thus putting workers at unnecessary risk of injury.
+While workers' comp will pay for medical expenses and provide a limited amount of disability income, it will not cover punitive damages.
+Therefore, to receive punitive damages, the injured worker must be able to prove a third party was negligent, thus putting workers at unnecessary risk of injury.

 Clear and Convincing Evidence

 To successfully sue for punitive damages, an injured construction worker and their attorney must provide clear and convincing evidence demonstrating that a third party breached their obligation of safety by committing fraud, malice, or oppression.

 - Malice means the defendant acted with the intent to harm the plaintiff and also had a willful disregard for safety.

 - Oppression refers to ignoring a worker's rights and thus subjecting them to unjust cruelty or hardship.

 - Fraud is committed when the defendant intentionally conceals facts or lies about certain facts, resulting in injuries to the plaintiff.